LaBoulangerie/PannAPP/README.md

 Pann app was created by Dreems from "La Boulangerie team".

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License  - see the LICENSE file for details.